-WHAT You’ll LEARN
+WHAT YOU’LL LEARN

 - How to connect chemistry to current, real-world problems in society and the environment

-The chemistry department offers foundational courses in the five core chemical subdisciplines: organic, physical, analytical, inorganic, and biochemistry.
-Additional elective courses explore a variety of topics, including atmospheric chemistry, computational chemistry, materials chemistry, food chemistry, environmental chemistry, and organic synthesis.
+The chemistry department offers foundational courses in the five core chemical sub-disciplines: organic, physical, analytical, inorganic, and biochemistry.
+Additional elective courses explore a variety of topics, including computational chemistry, materials chemistry, food chemistry, environmental chemistry, and organic synthesis.

 "My chemistry background equipped me with scientific knowledge and technical skills that I would continue to use throughout graduate school and into my career."